ogrisel/research/Generalization.md

 - Compute cosine similarity of natural gradient direction with (SGD, SGD + Nesterov, Adam, K-FAC) step at each epoch when fitting ResNet, DenseNet and VGG on CIFAR-10- Study Fisher-Rao norm of over-parametrize MLP.

-# Simple deep linear model
+# Toy "deep" linear model

 Consider the following model of `Y|X=x`: